OleehyO/TexTeller/README.md

     #+e.g. python inference.py -img "./img.jpg" -cuda
     ```

+> [!NOTE]
 > The first time you run it, the required checkpoints will be downloaded from Hugging Face

 ## 🌐 Web Demo